elchananbloom/words/README.md

 To download the app visit google play at: https://play.google.com/store/apps/details?id=com.words.app.elchanan

-TO check the code, enter to 'lib' folder.
+To check the code, enter to 'lib' folder.